dillonkearns/advent-posts/The Power of Local Transformations.md

 - A Combinator is declarative (not imperative)
 - A Combinator is either defined in terms of other Combinators (analagous to a recursive self-invocation), or it is a "base" combinator (analagous to a recursive base case)

-Let's look at an example with Elm.
-The `elm/json` library is how you turn untyped JSON data into typed Elm data types (or an `Err` `Result` value if the structure doesn't match).
+Let's look at an example of a Combinator in Elm.
+The `elm/json` package is how you turn untyped JSON data into typed Elm data (or an `Err` `Result` value if the structure doesn't match).

 ```elm
 personDecoder : Decoder { name : String, birthday : Posix }